better-internet/radworks-grants/grants/milestone_deliveries/season_2/package_manager/package-manager-milestone-1.md

 In [Part 1](./milestone1-part1-details.md), the JavaScript/npm/GitHub ecosystem was the lens used to evaluate the feasibility of using Radicle as both a code repository *and* a package repository.
 It was discovered that Radicle code repositories could be packaged into a binary file that is acceptable for use with the npm package manager.

-It was discovered that Radicle Seed nodes can not serve single files, only whole repositories.
+It was also discovered that Radicle Seed nodes can not serve single files, only whole repositories.
 This creates a limitation with using them to deliver packages.
 An alternative format of addressing dependencies in `package.json` makes it possible to overcome this limitation.

 In [Part 2](./milestone1-part2-details.md), integration with Verdaccio was considered.
 [Verdaccio](https://verdaccio.org/) is an npm proxy.
 The goal was to have it preferentially serve and cache packages from Radicle, but retain the ability to serve npm packages.
 In this way, the existing user experience (UX) is unchanged, which is good UX.
 The users can simply ‘opt in’ to using decentralized infrastructure without changing their workflow at all.